-Number of Local Agencies: Points are earned for including multiple local agencies as part of the project. (maximum: 10 points)
+Number of Local Agencies: Points are earned for including multiple local agencies as part of the project. (maximum: 10 points).

 Current Project Status: Points are earned based on the current status of the project development.
-Points for re-timing of a corridor can be claimed only if at least 75% of the previous project is part of the new application.
+Points for re-timing of a corridor can be claimed only if at least 75% of the previous project (RTSSP or Measure M Signal Improvement Program) is part of the new application OR at least 75% of the corridor (on MPAH) has never been funded.
 Points can also be claimed for applicants who provide evidence that they can complete primary implementation within twelve months.
 Agencies that receive points for this category cannot request delays or time extensions throughout the life of the project.

-Note: Applications that designate OCTA as the lead agency are not eligible to claim implementation within 12 months (maximum for category: 10 points)
+Note: Applications that designate OCTA as the lead agency are not eligible to claim implementation within 12 months (maximum for category: 10 points).

 Funding Rate: The percentages shown in Table 8-1 apply to overall match rates.
 M2 requires a 20 percent (20%) local match for RTSSP projects.
-Project match rates above 20 percent (20%) are limited to dollar match only. (maximum: 5 points)
+Project match rates above 20 percent (20%) are limited to dollar match only- (maximum: 5 points).